mkideal/next/docs/en/api.md

 <h6><a id="user-content-Object_Common_Node_-Package" target="_self">.Package</a></h6>

 `.Package` represents the package containing the node.
-It's a shortcut for Node.File.Package.

 <h4><a id="user-content-Object_Common_NodeName" target="_self">NodeName</a></h4>